-With generous support from the Esmée Fairbairn Foundation, the Maternal Mental Health Alliance (MMHA) is working in partnership with The Motherhood Group and Centre for Mental Health to tackle the mental health inequities facing Black mothers and birthing people in the UK.
+The Black Maternal Mental Health Project is led by The Motherhood Group, in partnership with the Maternal Mental Health Alliance and Centre for Mental Health.
+Together, we are working to tackle the mental health inequities facing Black mothers and birthing people in the UK.

 Through our partnership with the MMHA and Centre for Mental Health, we're uniquely positioned to transform our insights into systemic change, ensuring that Black mothers receive mental health support that truly acknowledges and addresses their lived experiences and healthcare inequalities.